 Top time-management tips for the SAT Writing and Language test:

 Answer questions while you’re reading.
 Passages and questions are arranged alongside so it’s easy to complete each question as you arrive to it in the text.
 Reading the passage first and then returning to answer questions is a waste of time in this case.

-No Break: There is no formal break between the Writing and Language test and the beginning of the Math test, but there will be a minute or two of downtime while the testing proctor reviews instructions.
-Take this time to re-center yourself.
+No Break: There is no formal break between the Writing and Language test and the beginning of the Math test, but there will be a minute or two of downtime while the test proctor reviews instructions.
+Take this time to recenter yourself.
 Shifting from verbal-based skills to computational ones can be a mental stretch.
 Try closing your eyes and taking a few deep breaths.
-Don’t worry about how you look — everyone around you is too busy focusing on their own tests to notice what you’ve doing.
+Don’t worry about how you look — everyone around you is too busy focusing on their own tests to notice what you’re doing.
 Calm yourself and prepare to shift your thinking by clearing your head.
 Try rolling your shoulders or arching and releasing your back to relieve tension.
 You can do this!

 Pacing for the Math – No Calculator Test